Importance of lacquers in packaging industry

 GENERAL

-Most lacquer-coated aluminium foils are designed to be used in the food-processing industry as packaging materials.
-They are largely in the form of lids to seal plastic cups with yoghurt, cream, salads, packaging for processed cheeses, butter, etc. In such cases as are the above, or similar, it is essential to care for the aspect of health, for the lacquer-coated foil gets into direct contact with foodstuffs.
+Most lacquer-coated aluminium foils are designed to be used in the food industry as packaging materials.
+They are largely in the form of lids to seal plastic cups with yoghurt, cream, salads.
+Packaging for processed cheeses, butter as well.
+In such cases as are the above, or similar, it is essential to care for the health aspect, for the lacquer-coated foil gets into direct food contact.

 LEGISLATION